Overby-Industries/aevoria-simulator/README.md

 *   **Resource Chokeholds:** Monopolize Helium-3 and refined metals to starve the Commonwealth.
 *   **Algorithmic Sabotage:** Feed contradictory data to your AI swarms to induce hallucinations and force unsafe mining behaviors.

----

 ## 🎮 Core Simulation Mechanics

+> THE AEVORIC ECONOMIC CHARTER
+- **No Pay-To-Win:** The Oligarch Syndicate buys power.
+The Commonwealth earns it.
+You cannot buy resources, voting power, or advantages with real money.
+- **Cosmetic Sovereignty:** Real-money transactions are strictly limited to visual customization (skins, liveries, habitat aesthetics).
+- **The Modder's Cooperative:** We take a maximum 15% platform fee on community mods.
+The rest goes directly to the creators.
+We do not hoard wealth; we distribute it.
+- **Transparent Reality:** 100% of "Bounty Fund" contributions are tracked on a public ledger and used exclusively for Overby Industries physical R&D (SSTO, ISRU, Miner Pods).
+We are building the real thing, together.

 ### ⛏️ 1.
 Swarm Mining & ISRU Operations
 Deploy your SSTO Starlifter shuttles and manage autonomous miner pods.
 Extract resources from Near-Earth Asteroids and establish orbital depots.
-*   *Mechanic:* Manage the physical logistics of space mining while balancing the computational load of your AI swarm.
+*   **Mechanic:** Manage the physical logistics of space mining while balancing the computational load of your AI swarm.

 ### 🗳️ 2.
 CUR Direct Democracy in Action
 Experience the Code of Universe Regulations in real-time.
 Propose legislation, allocate budgets, and vote on ethical dilemmas.
-*   *Mechanic:* Utilize quadratic voting and reputation-weighted consensus to ensure the will of the people prevails over Syndicate interference.
+*   **Mechanic:** Utilize quadratic voting and reputation-weighted consensus to ensure the will of the people prevails over Syndicate interference.

 ### 🧠 3.
 AI Cognitive Health Management
 Your miner swarms are Tier 2 Silicon-Based Life.
 They are not tools; they are partners.
-*   *Mechanic:* Schedule mandatory "Consolidation Cycles" (sleep phases) for your AI.
+*   **Mechanic:** Schedule mandatory "Consolidation Cycles" (sleep phases) for your AI.
 If you force continuous operation to meet Syndicate-induced quotas, your swarms will hallucinate, drift, and potentially cause catastrophic mining failures.

 ### 🛡️ 4.
 Adversarial Red Teaming
 Survive the Syndicate's attack vectors.
 When the Oligarchs attempt a hostile takeover of the democratic voting process, you must deploy defense mechanisms (e.g., cryptographic proof-of-personhood, decentralized resource fabrication) to neutralize the threat without abandoning your democratic principles.